AMS Young Scholars Program

 - Programs can focus on problem solving or mathematical research in any area of mathematics.

 - Funding is for one year and it is expected that half of the funds will be used for student scholarships and half for program expenses.
 No indirect costs will be covered.

 - Applications are accepted from program directors only (not from students or parents).

-- Deadline: December 15 for awards the following summer.
+- Deadline: January 15 for awards the following summer.

 Support for the Epsilon Fund for AMS Young Scholars Program